 - think of this as the conventional view, the context of the argument–where things stand right now with the particular topic

 Problem/Disturbance/Question/Conflict [in film, a disruption or problem that confronts the protagonist, upsets the normal world]

 - think of this as some initial problems with the conventional view of things, perhaps emerging more recently, something that has been neglected by others, not fully considered, etc.

-Turning Point/Hook [in film, a real but surprising or unusual/unconventional way of thinking about the problem, responding to it]
+Response [in film–the turning point, a real but surprising or unusual/unconventional way of thinking about the problem, responding to it]

 - your thesis: your response to the problem, also an unconventional or surprising way of re-thinking things, leading to a resolution of the problem and new understanding of the topic.
 Think of how the essay has been defined, as a genre, in much these terms: a recognition of something new or unfamiliar in the familiar.
 The transcendentalism, as Emerson puts it in “Circles,” of common life.

 Questions to consider as you prepare a book proposal: